-d.
+11.3.
 Final Presentation

-Each MSUS student must present their team-based culminating experience to the Professional Graduate Programs Committee and the School of Sustainability.
+Each MSUS student must present their team-based culminating experience in SOS 593.
+SOS faculty, staff, students and the public are invited to attend these presentations.
 Refer to the MSUS Culminating Experience Guide and the SOS 593 syllabus for more information.

-Once final assignments and deliverables are approved, the shared documents received, and the presentation is complete, the student's final grade for SOS 503 will be issued.
+Once final assignments and deliverables are approved, the shared documents received, and the presentation is complete, the student's final grade for SOS 593 will be issued.
 The final grade for SOS 593 must be a "B" or better in order to graduate, according to university policy.
 A grade of "B-" or lower is not passing.

-d.
+11.4.
 Final Grades